khgiddon/khgiddon.github.io/_posts/2021-02-21-elections-flip-margin.md

 ### Code

-The full code is [available on my GitHub](https://github.com/khgiddon/misc/blob/main/elections/elections.ipynb).
+The full code is [available on GitHub](https://github.com/khgiddon/elections-flip-margin).

 ### Data sources